microsoft/dotnet/Documentation/compatibility/wcf-accessbility-combobox-high-contrast-issue-in-svcTraceViewer-tool.md

 NotPlanned

 ### Change Description
-In the Microsoft Service Trace Viewer tool, ComboBox controls were not displayed in the correct color in certain high contrast themes.
-The issue was fixed in 4.7.2 .NET Framework.
-However, due to .NET Framework SDK backward compatible requirement, it can't target 4.7.2 .NET Framework version, the fix was not visible to customer by default.
-An additional  fix is made in 4.8 to add the following configuration switch to svcTraceViewer.exe.config file
+In the [Microsoft Service Trace Viewer tool](~/docs/framework/wcf/service-trace-viewer-tool-svctraceviewer-exe.md), ComboBox controls were not displayed in the correct color in certain high contrast themes.
+The issue was fixed in .NET Framework 4.7.2.
+However, due to .NET Framework SDK backward compatibility requirements, the fix was not visible to customers by default. .NET 4.8 surfaces this change by adding the following [AppContext configuration switches](~/docs/framework/configure-apps/file-schema/runtime/appcontextswitchoverrides-element.md) to the svcTraceViewer.exe.config file:
 ```xml
 <AppContextSwitchOverrides value="Switch.UseLegacyAccessibilityFeatures=false;Switch.UseLegacyAccessibilityFeatures.2=false" />
 ```